burakbakierdogan/libft/README.md

 # ft_isalnum (int c)
         This function checks whether given value contatins digits or English characters.
         It returns true or false value.
+# int	ft_isalpha(int c)
+        This function returns 1 if the given argument is alphabetical character of English.